echicken/node-dra818/README.md

 	- The module has been disconnected
 - close
 	- The connection to the module has been closed

-### Notes on CTCSS and CDCSS

-The Module.CSS property defines which type of Coded Squelch System is currently in use.
-This should be one of DRA818.TCS or DRA818.DCS for Tone Coded Squelch and Digital Code Squelch, respectively.

-The Module.txTCS and rxTCS properties define which tones will be used on the transmit and receive frequencies when Module.CSS is set to DRA818.TCS.
-Set one or both of these to 0 if you don't want tone squelch on that frequency.

-The Module.txDCS and rxDCS properties define which codes will be used on the transmit and receive frequencies when Module.CSS is set to DRA818.DCS.
-These values must correspond to entries in the DCS_CODES array.
-(See index.js)

-To disable CSS, set Module.CSS to DRA818.TCS, set Module.txTCS to 0, and set
-Module.rxTCS to 0.
-CSS is disabled by default.

-I neglected to consider that someone might want to use tone squelch on one frequency and digital squelch on the other.
-I can make this possible if anyone wants it.

 ### Notes on the model